STORY Kyoto Shopping Guide Come for the history, stay for the myriad shopping options

 Gion Koishi is a sweets shop with items made by skilled artisans following traditional techniques.
 They specialize in kakigori, or shaved ice, a popular summer treat in Japan.

 Yojiya was founded in 1953 as a stage makeup shop for the many actors who worked at Kyoto's famous theaters.
-It is most famous for its aburatorigami, or oil absorbing paper, which is made by melding paper and gold together.
+It is most famous for its aburatorigami, or oil absorbing paper, which is used when hammering gold into gold leaf.
 It is also known for its hand cream, yuzu lip cream and various other cosmetics.

 Eirakuya Hosotsuji I-hee Syoten specializes in traditional fabrics, specifically tenugui (hand towels) and furoshiki (wrapping cloths).
 Many of the cloths have amusing patterns, like maiko (apprentice geisha) playing golf or riding a bullet train.